BasedHardware/omi/docs/_get_started/Setup.md

     - Generate SHA1/SHA256 Keys for your Keystore and add them to Firebase.
 Follow the steps mentioned in this [StackOverflow answer](https://stackoverflow.com/a/56091158) or the [Official Docs](https://support.google.com/firebase/answer/9137403?hl=en).
 This is required for Firebase Auth through Google OAuth to work.

-   If you face auth issues when running the app, enable Google/Apple sign-in in Firebase
+   If you're facing auth issues when running the app, you can enable Google/Apple sign-in in Firebase.
+Go to the Firebase console and select your project.
+In the left-hand menu, click on "Authentication."
+On the "Sign-in method" tab, scroll down to the "Sign-in providers" section.
+Click on the "Google" sign-in provider.
+Click the "Enable" switch to enable Google Sign-In for your Firebase project.

 8. **Run the App**:
     - Select your target device in Xcode or Android Studio.